Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \paragraph{ARG}

-We move on to data set ARG.
-Figure \ref{fig:overall-runtime-all-ARG} displays the overall runtimes of all six measures wrt.\ all three approaches, respectively, on this data set.
-We can observe that all three approaches wrt.\ all six inconsistency measures yield some results, but none can solve all instances from the data set.
-In total, the ASP-based approaches time out in $969$ out of $1956$ cases ($49.54$\,\%), the SAT-based approaches time out in $1256$ cases ($64.21$\,\%), and the naive ones in $1667$ cases ($85.22$\,\%) (further information on cumulative runtimes, as well as exact numbers of timeouts, are found in Table \ref{tab:cumulative-runtimes}).
+From the ARG part of Table \ref{tab:cumulative-runtimes} we can observe that all three approaches wrt.\ all six inconsistency measures can solve some instances, but none can solve all instances from the data set.
+In total, the ASP-based approaches time out in $914$ out of $1956$ cases ($46.73$\,\%), the SAT-based approaches time out in $1256$ cases ($64.21$\,\%), and the naive ones in $1667$ cases ($85.22$\,\%).
 Once again, the ASP approaches overall clearly perform strongest, and the naive ones weakest.
 However, similarly to what we observed for the ML data set, the naive approach for $\iforget$ performs a bit stronger than the SAT-based one.
-Another exception to the overall pattern is that the SAT-based and the ASP-based approaches for $\ihdalal$ solve a quite similar amount of instances; in fact, the ASP-based approach produces a few more timeouts than the SAT-based one.
+Another exception to the overall pattern is that the SAT-based and the ASP-based approaches for $\ihdalal$ solve a quite similar number of instances; in fact, the ASP-based approach produces a few more timeouts than the SAT-based one.
 This has not been the case for any measure with regard to the SRS or ML data set.
 However, it should also be mentioned that the ASP approach is clearly faster in the majority of cases (see also the scatter plot in Figure \ref{fig:scatter-ARG-asp-sat-hitdalal}).
 Further, wrt.\ $\isdalal$, the naive method and the SAT-based method perform similarly.
-Nevertheless, although the SAT-based approach is a bit slower on average, the naive one still produces $2$ more timeouts.
+Nevertheless, although the SAT-based approach is a bit slower on average, the naive one still produces $7$ more timeouts.

-The results of a comparison regarding the individual runtimes per knowledge base between the ASP-based approaches and the SAT-based, and, respectively, naive approaches underline the proposition that the ASP-based approaches perform superior to the SAT-based and naive ones on the ARG data set.
-The comparison to the SAT-based approaches (Figure \ref{fig:scatter-ARG-asp-sat}) shows that ASP is faster in all cases, except for a few instances wrt.\ $\icont$ and $\ihdalal$.
-Compared to the naive approaches (Figure \ref{fig:scatter-ARG-asp-naive}), the ASP-based ones were faster in all cases, except for one instance in which the naive version was slightly faster wrt.\ $\iforget$.
+The results of a comparison regarding the individual runtimes per knowledge base between the ASP-based, SAT-based, and naive approaches underline the proposition that the ASP-based approaches perform superior to the SAT-based and naive ones on the ARG data set.
+The comparison to the SAT-based approaches (see Figure \ref{fig:scatter-ARG-asp-sat}) shows that ASP is faster in all cases, except for a few instances wrt.\ $\icont$ and $\ihdalal$.
+Compared to the naive approaches (see Figure \ref{fig:scatter-ARG-asp-naive}), the ASP-based ones were faster in all cases, except for one instance in which the naive version was slightly faster wrt.\ $\iforget$.